"What's this?" Owen demanded, holding the record album by a corner, as if it were something rotten, something he didn't want to touch.

 He took his arm away.

 "Thank you...
 I need something.
 Something specific.
 Like a cigarette.
 Maybe this is why people smoke, it relieves that... feeling...
 I'm anxious, so anxious.
-It's like I'm a towel, and someone's wringing me tighter and tighter, and I'm worried I can never be like I was, all those creases will stay there and I'll have an ugly soul forever and I'll be twisted and hateful.
-It's not fair.
-I didn't do anything to deserve this."
+It's like I'm a towel, and someone's wringing me tighter and tighter, and I'm worried I can never be like I was, all those creases will stay there and I'll have an ugly soul forever and I'll be all twisted and hateful."
 She told him about the argument, the overheard phone call, the vandalized record album.
-Then the older, deeper problems: Owen's secretiveness, his need to dominate, her inability to connect with the person behind the mask.
-She was thinking out loud, the way she used to in the lab.
+Then the older, deeper problems: Owen's secretiveness, his need to dominate, the mask he used to keep her at a distance.
+She was thinking out loud, the way she used to in the lab, when no one was around, until she'd said it all and, with luck, reached the necessary conclusion.

 She stared blankly at the passing cars.
 "Thank you," she said, "I know I talked too long."